Brand storytelling: why stories matter

 - A basis in truth – hyperbole is ok, but your story needs to be believable as well as entertaining.

 - An emotional element – stories that elicit an emotional response, particularly a positive one, are more likely to influence buying behaviour.

 - Humour – if it fits with your brand's image or the story you are trying to tell.

 - Something unexpected – surprise your audience (see the examples below).

 - A call to action – this is unique to business stories and can be subtle or strong.

 What should your story be about?

 There are many options here.
 Your story can range from the tale of your business's founding, a challenge you overcame, how you helped create a solution to a customer's problem, or it could feature one of your products.
 No matter what your story, it should be genuine, appealing and on brand.
-Here are two examples of great brand storytelling using video:

-The second ad, Moments of Warmth, is from Duracell Canada.
+second ad, Moments of Warmth, is from Duracell Canada.
 This ad worked because it played into people's weariness of winter (it was an exceptionally cold and harsh winter).
 Duracell not only brought a little warmth into people's lives while they were at the bus stop, but also sent out the larger message: "we all need each other".
 It says that even when things are tough, people can make it through, together.
 By promoting the human connection the ad focuses on the people (customers) and how Duracell can help (by being there when they are needed).
 It's a softer sell, but it is still effective!

 Ultimately your story needs to be real, relevant and relatable.
 If these elements are overlooked your story is unlikely to engage your audience.
 So, regardless of what story you chose to tell, keep it interesting, surprise your audience and don't be afraid to get creative!